-Wherever businesses and nonprofits are registered, they are required to file reports with the secretary of state to confirm basic information about their organization.
-The reports themselves are not all that complex, designed simply to ensure that states have accurate, up-to-date information on organizations operating within their borders.
-The tough part is remembering to file them on time, since state deadlines are scattered throughout the year.
+Wherever businesses and nonprofits are registered, they are required to file annual reports with the secretary of state to confirm and update basic information about their organization.

-Some states kick off the whole process by requiring an initial report, usually due shortly after filing incorporation or qualification documents.
+Additionally, some states require an initial report, usually due shortly after filing incorporation or qualification documents.

-Many clients partner with us for annual report filing to eliminate the hassle and risks of tracking due dates and requirements from year to year.
-Your team of compliance specialists will file your reports and keep you posted each step of the way, so you can relax and focus on tasks that are more central to your operations.
+Many clients turn to us for Annual Report filing to eliminate the hassle and risks of tracking yearly due dates and requirements.
+Our team of compliance specialists will file your reports and the Client Portal provides status updates in real time, so you can focus on tasks that are more pressing to your business.